Indefinite Sturm-Liouville operators in polar form: Preliminaries

 \begin{theorem} Let $A$ be a definitizable operator in a Krein space $({\cK}, \kip_{\cK})$ and $\alpha\in \mathbb R$.
 Then: \begin{enumerate} \theenumi{\alph{enumi}} \labelenumi{{\rm (\theenumi)}} \item $\infty\not\in c_s(A)$ if and only if there exists $\eta_0>0$ such that for every $f \in\cK$

 \item $\alpha\not\in c_s(A)$ and $\ker(A-\alpha)=\ker\bigl((A-\alpha)^2\bigr)$ if and only if there exists $\eta_0>0$ such that for every $f \in\cK$

 \end{enumerate} \end{theorem} Let us consider a nonnegative operator $A$ in a Krein space $\bigl(\cK,\kip_{\cK}\bigr)$.
 Then, as mentioned above, the only possible critical points are $0$ and $\infty$.
 Assume that~\eqref{Veselicky} holds.
 Then, by the proof of~\cite[Lemma~1]{J82} this implies that the set of projections $E((1,n))$ and $E((-n,-1))$, $n\in \mathbb{N}$, is bounded, which in turn implies $\infty\not\in c_s(A)$.
-Moreover, it is easy to see that the new inner product defined for $f,g\in (I-E([-1,1]))\cK$ via
+Moreover, it is easy to see that the space $ (I-E([-1,1]))\cK$ with the new inner product

-is a Hilbert space inner product and that the restriction of $A$ to $(I-E([-1,1]))\cK$ is self-adjoint in the corresponding Hilbert space.
+is a Hilbert space and that the restriction of $A$ to $(I-E([-1,1]))\cK$ is self-adjoint in the corresponding Hilbert space.
 A similar reasoning using \eqref{Veselicky2} holds for the point zero.
 This implies the following well-known statement (see, e.g.\ \cite{La}).